2014 National League Championship Series: Aftermath

-The 2014 National League Championship Series was an end of an era of sorts for the Cardinals and Giants.
-The Giants had won NL pennants in 2010, 2012, and 2014 (and the World Series in each of these years), while the Cardinals won pennants in 2011 and 2013 (St. Louis would win the World Series in 2011).
+The 2014 season was an end of an era for both the Cardinals and Giants.
+Between the two ball clubs, they won NL pennants in every year starting in 2010 and ending in 2014.
+The Giants had won NL pennants in 2010, 2012, and 2014 (they won the World Series in each of these seasons), while the Cardinals won pennants in 2011 and 2013 (winning the World Series in 2011).
 The Cardinals dedicated the 2015 season to Taveras after his tragic death and they posted the best record in the National League.
 However, they were upset by the rival Cubs in the National League Division Series.
 The Cardinals did not make the postseason again until 2019.
 In 2016, the Giants made the playoffs again as a wildcard, but lost to the eventual World Champion Cubs in the National League Division Series.
-The Giants did not return to the postseason until 2021.
-By then, they had a new president of baseball operations (Farhan Zaidi) and a new manager (Gabe Kapler).
+The Giants would bottom out with a 98-loss season in 2017 and did not return to the postseason until 2021.
+By then, manager Bruce Bochy and most of the players from the 2010-2014 teams were gone, although some of the core members remained, such as catcher Buster Posey, first baseman Brandon Belt, and shortshop Brandon Crawford.